danzyxr/flask-weather-app/README.md

 # flask-weather-app

-Get the temperature of your city
+A simple API call to get the weather of your favorite city.